spreemohealth/style/README.md

    ```
    then please make an "Initial commit" that does not involve code that should be checked (e.g. create a `README`, `.gitignore`, ...).

-8. Your pre-commit hook should now be correctly configured.
+8. Your pre-commit hook should now be correctly configured on the target repository.

 ## How to avoid code checking
 Generally, you want *all* of your code to be checked without exceptions.
 However, there may be special circumstances under which you may desire to exclude a line or a block of code from being checked.
-This section explains how to do this for the supported languages.
+This section explains how to do this for the supported languages (more details can be found in the documentation of the relevant packages).

 **Use wisely.**